-All independent placements (practicum/clinical) will need to be approved by the program director and course faculty and a contract executed prior to placement.
-First step is for student to identify if there is a current affiliation agreement in place with the identified clinical/practicum site by completing a Contract Request Form (CRF).
-Once student has completed the CRF, it will be automatically emailed to the clinical contract coordinator who will review and confirm whether there is a currently established affiliation agreement in place with the identified clinical/practicum site.
-If there is not a current affiliation agreement in place, the clinical contract coordinator will work with the clinical/practicum site to initiate a new affiliation agreement.
-The Clinical Contract Coordinator will reach out to the student via their SHU email account to update the student on the status of the affiliation agreement.
+First step is for student to identify if there is a current affiliation agreement in place with the identified project implementation site by completing a Contract Request Form (CRF).
+Once student has completed the CRF, it will be automatically emailed to the Clinical Contract & Compliance Coordinator who will review and confirm whether there is a currently established affiliation agreement in place with the identified project implementation site.
+If there is not a current affiliation agreement in place, the Clinical Contract & Compliance Coordinator will work with the project implementation site to initiate a new affiliation agreement.
+The Clinical Contract & Compliance Coordinator will reach out to the student via their SHU email account to update the student on the status of the affiliation agreement.
+Student must make sure their mandatory Health Account and CBC are cleared through the remainder of the project implementation and program.